RFM Analysis

 Leave a custom display request at [email protected].

-The segments are colored depending on the activity of the contacts:
+The segments on the Campaigns and Sales charts are colored depending on the activity of the contacts:

 • Gray — no reads/sales.